Projects-At-GP/school-messenger/WHITEPAPER.md

 ```

 ### Create Account
-You have to create an account to get an acces token to use the messenger.
+You have to create an account to get an access token to use the messenger.
 ```yml
 POST users/registration/new
 name:           <YOUR NAME>